awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

 ## Install

-Similar to [the single command base installation](../../../../README.md#install-with-a-single-command) the AWS install configures the Kubeflow official components to integrate with supported AWS services.

-The following steps show how to configure and deploy:
+The following steps show how to configure and deploy Kubeflow with supported AWS services:

 ## 1.0 Prerequisites